justinpham2/Image-Classification-Comparison/README.md

   * Optimizer: Adam
   * Hyperparameters: Learning rate = 0.001
   * Training: The model was created Sequentially through keras.
 It was training in Google Colab.
 Data loading and training took 15 minutes for each model, with 20 epochs.

+* DenseNET121: Convolutions seperated by Average pooling, followed by four dense blocks where inputs are passed on to and concatenated to pass on to the next block
+  * Loss: Categorical Cross-entropy
+  * Optimizer: Adam
+  * Hyperparameters: Learning rate = 0.001
+  * Training: The model was constructed using Keras' Functional API and trained on Google Colab.
+Each model took approximately 15-20 minutes to train, with 30 epochs being used.

 * Custom Arch: Contains two blocks of convolutions seperated by max-pooling, followed by two-layered DNN.
   * Loss: Categorical Cross-entropy